-Fee and commission income is recognised when the service has been provided.
+Fee and commission income for the reporting period is recognised at a point in time when the services are rendered.
 Loan fees for servicing a loan are recognised as fee income.
 Portfolio and other management advisory and service fees are recognised based on the applicable service contracts, usually over the tenor of the contract.